deathworlders/online/content/books/deathworlders/chapter-46-hellfall.md

 She didn’t need long to select a businesslike graphite pants suit with a red blouse that was a pretty good match for the MBG corporate livery.
 No jewelry, just a simple minimalist hair clip, and the lightest touch of makeup.
 She considered herself in the mirror and nodded: She looked professional and composed.

 Her phone buzzed just as she was about to summon a cab.
-It was an email, and it wasn’t form Kevin.
+It was an email, and it wasn’t from Kevin.

 *Miss Chang,*